At this time of year, colds and flu are almost inevitable, no matter how much you wrap up warm and try to stay away from germs.

 This makes sense when there are so many plants at our disposal that contain naturally protective compounds.

-So, when you know the dreaded sniffles are coming and you want to nip it in the bud, any one of the following herbal remedies can help stop it in its tracks before it knocks you for six.
+Any one of the following herbal remedies can help stop a cold of flu in its tracks before it knocks you for six.

 Aloe Vera (Aloe barbadensis Miller) is a remarkable cactus like plant that grows readily in hot dry climates and was referred to by the ancient Egyptians as the ‘plant of immortality’.